IHE/HIE-Whitepaper/README.md

 USB key to Mary so that she may take the files with her to the orthopedist.

-The [Point-to-Point Transmission of Documents slide deck](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-XDM_XDR_2012-12-10.ppt) and webinar (*broken webinar URLs*) provide more detail about [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html).
+The [Point-to-Point Transmission of Documents slide deck](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-XDM_XDR_2012-12-10.ppt)  provides more detail about [XDM](http://profiles.ihe.net/ITI/TF/Volume1/ch-16.html).

 ### 3.1.3 Mobile access to Health Documents (MHD) push